 Aside from that, Hot Springs is known for having a history of gambling and gangster activities.
 In fact, it was once Al Capone’s favorite vacation spot.
 Today, that’s just part of the park’s history, and all you’ll find is peaceful nature and historical sites to relax in.

-Aside from enjoying the natural hot springs, make sure you also take up the chance to go on a few of the hikes available and tick off on visiting as many thermal baths set inside historical buildings, including the Bathhouse Rock.
+Aside from enjoying the natural hot springs and scenic driving in Arkansas, make sure you also take the chance to go on a few of the hikes available and tick off on visiting as many thermal baths set inside historical buildings, including the Bathhouse Rock.

 Entrance Fee: Hot Springs National Park is free to enter, as are the historic buildings.